Step 4

 Plus:

-• Fees for additional services - If you choose extra services
+• Fees for Additional or Extra Services - If you choose extra services

 Knowing the fees you will have to pay may force you to make some big financial decisions, including possibly selling your home.